Confessions of a Jester Mom

 In the 2007 Boston Globe article Leave those kids alone: The idea that adults should be playing with their kids is a modern invention -- and not necessarily a good one, Christopher Shea reports on how anthropologist David Lancy "draws on decades of ethnographic work to show how rare parent-child play has been in the world" and reveals that "As recently as 1914, the US Department of Labor's Child Bureau advised parents not to play with babies, for fear of overstimulating their little nervous systems".
 Other experts disagree with Lancy, including Jerome Singer, an author and advocate for parents modeling and encouraging imaginative play with their kids.
 The focus of the article is on questioning the legitimacy of pushing the upper-middle class model of interactive parent-child play on low-income families.
 An associate professor at Harvard's Grad School of Education, Mica Pollack, suggests that the parenting model more commonly used by low-income families (less supervision, stricter rules) "teaches virtues such as patience and adaptability better than more freewheeling parenting styles" (Shea's words).

 All this makes me realize that to raise kids who are grateful, self-sufficient and able to delay gratification means we, as parents, often have to delay gratification for ourselves right now, which is, by definition, when you have to do it.
 Sure it's a great feeling to see a giant smile on the kid's face when you turn away from the computer or folding clothes and say, "What should we do now?" just like it's great to see the smile when you buy the shiny red car or hand them the already-dripping-down-your-arm chocolate and vanilla twist ice cream.
 But you can't always give in--for their sanity or yours.
-First of all, always giving in will make you stressed and overwhelmed and lead to more tension overall, but that's for another discussion.
-Most importantly, you can't always give in, you have to be willing to be the mean mom, to sometimes relinquish your role as court jester, because it's what's best for your kids.
+Always giving in will make you stressed and overwhelmed and lead to more tension overall.
+Plus you have to be willing to be the mean mom, to sometimes relinquish your role as court jester, because it's what's best for your kids.